Biden to sign executive order on immigration as early as this week: Sources

-(WASHINGTON) -- President Joe Biden is expected to sign an executive order on immigration as early as this week, according to sources familiar with the decision.
+(WASHINGTON) -- President Joe Biden is expected to sign an executive order on immigration as early as Tuesday, according to sources familiar with the decision.

 The long-awaited executive order would limit the number of migrants that would be allowed to claim asylum at the southern U.S. border.
-It would immediately send them back to Mexico to wait until the daily average goes down and, once it goes down, they would be able to claim asylum.
-The exact number that would trigger a pause on claiming asylum is still under deliberations, the sources said.
+It would immediately send them back to their country of origin to wait until the daily average goes down and, once it goes down, they would be able to claim asylum, according to a source familiar.

+The daily number of encounters has to hit 2,500 for the provision to kick in, according to sources briefed on the situation, meaning that one day of more than 2,500 migrants would trigger the provision of limiting asylum at the border.

 In recent days, members of Congress have been briefed on the executive action, according to sources familiar with the briefings.